Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 "Well, in that case, I gotta go make some phone calls."
 He set everything down on the green in front of them.

 "...Yeah."
 Gabe agreed, trying to keep a touch of bitterness out of his voice.
-He’d made his career on being an honest and by-the-book sort of man, so being confronted with…
+He’d made his career on being an honest and by-the-book sort of man, so being confronted with...

 ...Well, with the unprovable *certainty* that a man he liked and respected had assassinated - most likely on orders from the very highest authority - a member of the US cabinet under his, Gabe’s, nose and that not only the Secret Service but also somebody at the Jump Array authority must have been complicit...